Need a way to organize your favorite recipes? Create a cute, simple, and functional recipe binder and bring order to your kitchen in style.

 . . . and place them into sheet protectors.

-I don’t know about you, but between my little cooking helpers and me, it’s almost guaranteed to have meal-prep spills, so storing the recipes in clear plastic sleeves protects them from splashes.
+Having my little cooking helpers in the kitchen (not to mention my own clumsiness) almost guarantees meal-prep spills, so storing the recipes in clear plastic sleeves protects the recipes from splashes.
 It’s also a good way to store odd-size recipes.

 Magazine Articles . . .